Put This on Your Bucket List: A Sound Bath at the Integratron

 By: Julianna Raye

-According to the story, a guy named George Van Tassel was meditating under Big Rock one night when he was visited by aliens.
+The lore says that a man named George Van Tassel was meditating under Big Rock one night when he was visited by aliens.
 George was an aeronautical engineer who said the aliens gave him instructions on how to create an age-defying machine.
 He worked on it for 17 years, never managing to complete it before he died suddenly in 1978.
 The instructions mysteriously vanished.

 Eventually, the Integratron was turned into a chamber for sound healing.
 So, after our visit to Big Rock we went there for a session.
 If you’ve never participated in a sound healing session, crystal bowls of varying size are placed next to each other and played by circling the outside rim, which causes a sound vibration.
 Some say this sound vibration has special healing properties, and the environment of the Integratron is said to heighten the healing effect.